 Scholarly Commons Citation

 Matsuda, Mari J., "Are We Dead Yet?
 The Lies We Tell to Keep Moving Forward Without Feeling" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 897.
+897.